|Mobility||Ship-based and highly mobile|

 |Producer||Lockheed Martin (Standard Missiles produced by Raytheon)|

 Aegis Afloat is the sea-based component of the Missile Defense Agency’s Ballistic Missile Defense System (BMDS).
 Aegis BMD builds upon the Aegis Weapon System, Standard Missile, and Navy and joint forces’ Command, Control and Communication systems.
-The U.S. deploys Aegis BMD to provide both regional and homeland missile defense.
-In recognition of its scalability, Aegis BMD/SM-3 system is a keystone of the European Phased Adaptive Approach (EPAA).
+The U.S. deploys Aegis BMD to provide a critical detection and surveillance contribution to US Homeland Defense.
+It is also a key engagement component in defense of US deployed forces and Allied regional defense.
+In recognition of its scalability and mobility, Aegis BMD/SM-3 system is a key element of the European Phased Adaptive Approach (EPAA).

 Aegis Ballistic Missile Defense Interceptors

 |Standard Missile-2 (SM-2 BLKIIIB)||air defense||Aircraft and anti-ship cruise missiles|

 |Standard Missile-6 (SM-6)||Endo-atmospheric ballistic missile defense, air defense, and capable of striking land targets||Short-range ballistic missiles and cruise missiles|

 |Standard Missile-3 (SM-3)||Exoatmospheric kinetic ballistic missile defense||Short- to intermediate-range ballistic missiles|

 |Standard Missile-2 (SM-2 BLKIIIB)||Cruise missiles; aircraft; unmanned aerial vehicles|

 |Standard Missile-6 (SM-6)||Cruise missiles; aircraft; unmanned aerial vehicles; Short Range Ballistic Missiles in Endo-atmospheric terminal phase|